stedn/cooptrail/signup.md

 ---

 <div style="max-width:800px;margin:auto;text-align:center;">
-Add your email to join the Co-op Trail community.
+Add your email to join the Trail Cooperative community.
 We will send updates quarterly on the progress of the project and recent highlights.
-By joining our email list you also have the option to be a <a href="https://docs.google.com/document/d/1_CVkHxXW4NXf43kqpFtWBO2jwO6y82_tUvGkTU4SqGo/edit?usp=sharing">community member stakeholder</a>, and are eligible to vote to help the Co-op Trail make major decisions.
+By joining our email list you also have the option to be a <a href="https://docs.google.com/document/d/1_CVkHxXW4NXf43kqpFtWBO2jwO6y82_tUvGkTU4SqGo/edit?usp=sharing">community member stakeholder</a>, and are eligible to vote to help the Trail Cooperative make major decisions.
 </div>
 <!-- Begin Mailchimp Signup Form -->